bbk-pij-2012-22/customer-subscription-services/README.md

 # Customer Subscription Service

-This is a simple spring boot application that provides a solution to the coding test posed at https://hackmd.io/LAt6HwlQTH-RLJS4478Gqg?view.
+This is a spring boot application that provides a solution to the coding test posed at https://hackmd.io/LAt6HwlQTH-RLJS4478Gqg?view.

 As requested, the application provides an endpoint for returning matches that a customer has purchased a license to be able to access with an optional summary parameter.
 It does not provide endpoints and services that would naturally coexist, e.g. customer creation, match creation, logic behind purchasing a tournament etc. simply because it's not a requirement of the spec.
 However, some relations mentioned in the spec are in place in a very basic format, e.g. tournament or customer_tournament_licence that are not actually used.